pm4ml/documents/antora_instructions_for_doc_contributors.md

 * The `--clean` option flag removes all of the files and folders in the build directory prior to generating your site and PDFs.
 * The `--generator` flag specifies the name of the custom site generator, `@antora/site-generator-with-pdf-exporter`.
 This generator will be used instead of the default Antora generator.
-* `antora-playbook.yml` is the required playbook argument.
+* `playbook.yml` is the required playbook argument.
 The site generator uses the playbook file to generate your site and your PDFs.
 Notice that you don't specify the name of the PDF configuration file; Antora will locate that file automatically.

-Once this command is executed, each PDF will be written to the build directory.
+Once this command is executed, each PDF will be written to the _build_ directory.
-The build directory is where the artifacts for the PDF files are assembled and the PDF files are generated.
+The _build_ directory is where the artifacts for the PDF files are assembled and the PDF files are generated.
 By default, the directory location is _./build/pdf_.
 This location can be customized by assigning a new value to the `build_dir` key in the _pdf-config.yml_ file.

 The PDFs are also published to your site by default unless you deactivate the `publish` key in your _pdf-config.yml_ file.
-The PDFs are always available for your review in the build directory, even when `publish` is assigned the value `false`.
+The PDFs are always available for your review in the _build_ directory, even when `publish` is assigned the value `false`.

 ## Generate a doc site without PDFs